d-led/premake-meta-cpp/README.md

 For most of my c++ projects I use premake4 as the meta-build system to generate platform-specific makefiles.
 This project is a collection of repeated patterns extracted from various projects to speedup the initial build environment setup.

+I could have used [automake](http://www.gnu.org/software/automake/), [cmake](http://www.cmake.org/) or [QMake](http://qt-project.org/doc/qt-5.0/qtdoc/qmake-project-files.html), but the eunoia of [Lua](http://www.lua.org/), having only one small executable as your pocket knife is just too appealing.

 usage
 -----